 The Dances of the Celts

-IMPORTANT: CeltFest Irish Dance Camp is an OPEN WORKSHOP, as declared by An Coimisiún le Rincí Gaelacha in Ireland on February 8, 2011.
-This workshop is open to dancers of all schools and regardless of any affilations in place.
+IMPORTANT: CeltFest Irish Dance Camp is an OPEN WORKSHOP, as declared by An Coimisiún le Rincí Gaelacha in Ireland in January, 2012.
+This workshop, exempt from Association Rules, is open to dancers of all schools and regardless of any affilations in place.
 Read more

-Likewise, CeltFest Highland Dance camp is open to students from all dance studios.
+Highland Dance is open to students from all dance studios.

 Click on each dance style for its specific programme: